vkurup/kurup.org/source-old/blog/_posts/2001-05-26-bunch-of-stuff.markdown

 date: 2001/05/26 00:00:00
 layout: post
 title: Bunch of stuff
-tags: dotcom life free-software family cousins-trip
+categories: dotcom life free-software family cousins-trip
 ---

 Life has been moving too quickly for me to document my menial